siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

        uint8 status_code;        // 0=OK (success), anything else is an exception (positive integers)
        uint8 input_available;    // For responses: number of free bytes in tinyG's input buffer
-                                 // For commands: number of bytes in body element (between the quotes) } tinyg_packet_footer_t;
+                                 // For commands: number of bytes in body element (between the quotes) uint32 checksum;          // Java hashcode truncated to 4 digits } tinyg_packet_footer_t;

-The b64-hashcode checksum is computed as a Java hashcode, modulo 9999 to limit it to 4 digits. (insert reference here).
+The checksum is computed as a Java hashcode, modulo 9999 to limit it to 4 digits. (insert reference here).

 ### Ack Responses
 Every JSON command returns an acknowledgement response (Ack).
 Acks are returned according to the command type.